 Part Three in a Five Part Series – Jungian Psychological Type is a Cognitive Theory

-We know that Type is about how we use our minds and not about our behavior per-se.
+As practitioners, we know that Type is about how we use our minds and not about our behavior per-se.
 Our MBTI Type preferences indicate how we mentally process information; how we like to take in information (Sensing and Intuition), how we start our decision-making process (Thinking and Feeling), and the psychological energy we have for engaging these mental functions (Extraversion and Introversion).

 The way in which we like to use our minds leads us to focus on the information we trust the most – so we naturally behave – speak and act, accordingly.
 Preferences drive our behavior, and when we see certain patterns of behavior in others, we have an indication of the preferences they may be engaging, making behavior that differs from our own more understandable and easier to appreciate.